orangetw0/rcastro-gpuaccel/README.md

 A: No, this installs CUDA to a versioned directory (`cuda-12.8`) alongside any existing CUDA installations.

 **Q: Can I use this with AMD GPUs?**
 A: No, this script is specifically for NVIDIA GPUs.
-AMD requires ROCm and different TensorFlow builds.

 **Q: Do I need to reinstall after PixInsight updates?**
 A: Yes, PixInsight updates replace library files.
 Simply re-run the configuration step.